schwiet/msai-54315-ai-for-healthcare/assignment-2-mimic-queries/queries.md

 ### Interpretation of Results

 The query returns a row for each of the patients in the table.
 The rows are sorted by birth year in ascending order.
-Each patiet row includes: date of birth, date of death, gender, the patient's subject ID and the year of their birth.
+Each patient row includes: date of birth, date of death, gender, the patient's subject ID and the year of their birth.

 ## Query 2 – Admissions by Year of Birth